george-hawkins/arf-drone/transmitter-model-setup.md

 Blue Falcon covers failsafes in his [Q X7 - setting up failsafes](https://www.youtube.com/watch?v=LuJ_K0pOJkE&feature=youtu.be) video and at 5:28 he sets _no pulses_ as we do here.
 Blue Falcon in fact has a whole [playlist](https://www.youtube.com/playlist?list=PLiYYhnH4BhI-ot9OQ9djvRaacFHboFqC2) of videos covering the Q X7, that starts out with a [basic introduction](https://www.youtube.com/watch?v=W9zYI7KAtn8) and works through pretty much every aspect of the transmitter, both its hardware and its software.
 There are better approaches for some things he covers, e.g. gimbal adjustment, but overall it at least makes you aware of pretty much everything one can do with the transmitter.

 RCdiy has a [detailed page](http://rcdiy.ca/taranis-q-x7-tutorial-first-flight-setup/#Using_OpenTX_The_Transmitter), that's accompanied by a video, that covers similar content.
 He covers setting the mode for the sticks (in our case the default is already what we want), binding and setting the failsafe (he delegates the choice of action to the receiver).

+Hanger Fifty one explains in this [video](https://www.youtube.com/watch?v=oJXETHp2lsE) why trying to invert the pitch via the _Inputs_ screen is incorrect and he demonstrates setting it up, as we did above, via the _Outputs_ screen.
+And RCdiy discusses [changing control surface directions](http://rcdiy.ca/taranis-q-x7-tutorial-first-flight-setup/#ChangingControl_Surface_Directions) on one of his pages - this covers the same thing but he uses the term "inverting control surfaces" as he's talking about planes.